Enhancing Multi-Label Emotion Analysis and Corresponding Intensities for Ethiopian Languages: Introduction

 \section{Introduction}

-In the digital era, individuals increasingly share their opinions and emotions on various online platforms.
-These expressions can yield positive and negative outcomes, influencing social relationships, shaping public perceptions, and impacting decision-making processes \cite{ziems-etal-2024-large,picard1997affective}.
-How people convey their views and emotions is inherently diverse, often shaped by sociodemographic factors such as cultural background, personal experiences, communication styles, and emotional states \cite{picard1997affective}.
-Even when individuals hold similar perspectives, their articulation of thoughts can vary significantly, adding layers of complexity to the interpretation of textual expressions.
-Emotion classification thus emerges as one of the most challenging and subjective tasks in natural language processing.
-Unlike many other tasks, it requires assigning a text to the emotion label(s) that most accurately reflect the author's or reader's mental state.
-The ability to detect emotions in text has numerous applications, from identifying anger in customer feedback to evaluating the emotional well-being of individuals and societies \cite{liu2012sentiment}.
+Human emotion understanding is one of the most challenging and subjective tasks in Natural Language Processing (NLP) \cite{ziems-etal-2024-large}.
+Unlike many other NLP tasks, it requires assigning an emotion label(s) to a text that most accurately reflects the mental state of the author(writer) or a reader.
+The ability to detect emotions in text has numerous applications, from identifying (dis)satisfaction in customer feedback to evaluating the emotional well-being of individuals and societies \cite{10.3389/fpsyg.2023.1190326,ZHANG2024104835,pereira2024systematic}.
+How people convey their views and emotions is inherently diverse, often shaped by sociodemographic factors such as cultural background, personal experiences, communication styles, and emotional states \cite{hoemann2025construction}.

-It is critical to adopt systematic methodologies for organizing emotions in textual data in order to effectively analyze and interpret the complex and varied ways they are expressed.
-This involves employing structured annotation methods to categorize emotions and their intensities meaningfully.